 The District completed construction of a 24-in pipeline from the SGPWA turnout on East Branch Extension (EBX) of the State Water Project to the District's recharge facilities in 2006.
 A metering station was installed at the turnout at Noble Creek and Vineland Avenue and BCVWD began taking imported water deliveries from SGPWA for recharge in September of 2006.
 In 2019, the EBX facility was expanded to allow for additional imported water capacity.
-Since its operation in 2006 through the end of 2020, nearly 108,900 acre-ft (about 35.5 billion gallons) of imported water have been recharged.
-As of the end of 2020, BCVWD has 39,750 acre-ft "banked" in the Beaumont Basin; this is more than a three-year supply.
+Since its operation in 2006 through the end of 2023, nearly 131,136 acre-ft (about 42.7 billion gallons) of imported water have been recharged.
+As of the end of 2023, BCVWD has 32,884 acre-ft "banked" in the Beaumont Basin; this is more than a two-year supply.
+From 2020 to 2022, the region experienced a severe drought which required the District to extract supplies from its storage account.
+Due to an abundance of rainfall and snowfall in 2023, the District had the opportunity to recharge water supplies in the Beaumont Basin.
+As of the end of 2023, BCVWD has 32,884 acre-feet in its storage account.

-The District is also currently working with Riverside County Flood Control and Water Conservation District to complete the MDP Line 16 Project, which will allow the District to capture and recharge stormwater at the Phase 2 recharge facilities.
+The District also recently worked with Riverside County Flood Control and Water Conservation District to complete the construction of the MDP Line 16 Project, which will allow the District to capture and recharge stormwater at the Phase 2 recharge facilities.
 The expected volume of stormwater able to be recharged is approximately 250 AFY.
-Construction is expected to begin in 2021 and be completed by fall 2022.
+Construction is expected to be completed in 2024.

-Section 5.4- Non-potable (Recycled) Water System
+5.4.
+Non-potable (Recycled) Water System